Lono

 In Hawaiian religion, the god Lono is associated with fertility, agriculture, rainfall, music and peace.
 In one of the many Hawaiian stories of Lono, he is a fertility and music god who descended to Earth on a rainbow to marry Laka.
 In agricultural and planting traditions, Lono was identified with rain and food plants.
 He was one of the four gods (with Kū, Kāne, and Kāne's twin brother Kanaloa) who existed before the world was created.
 Lono was also the god of peace.
 In his honor, the great annual festival of the Makahiki was held.
-During this period (from October through February), war and unnecessary work was kapu (forbidden).
+During this period (from October through February), war and unnecessary work was kapu (taboo).

 In Hawaiian weather terminology, the winter Kona storms that bring rain to leeward areas are associated with Lono.
 Lono brings on the rains and dispenses fertility, and as such was sometimes referred to as Lono-makua (Lono the Provider).
 Ceremonies went through a monthly and yearly cycle.
 For 8 months of the year, the luakini (temple) was dedicated to Ku-with strict kapus.
 Four periods (kapu pule) each month required strict ceremonies.
 Violators could have their property seized by priests or overlord chiefs, or be sentenced to death for serious breaches.

 Lono and Captain Cook

-Some Native Hawaiians may have misidentified Captain James Cook as Lono's incarnation, which may have later caused Cook's death (see Third voyage of James Cook).
-It is uncertain whether Cook was mistaken for the god Lono, or one of several historical or legendary figures also named Lono-i-ka-Makahiki.
+There is some debate to whether Native Hawaiians perceived Captain James Cook as Lono's incarnation, which may have later caused Cook's death (see Third voyage of James Cook).
+A Hawaiian god or "an ak[ua] is a being of nature, one of immense power, which may be an invisible spirit or a living person."
+It would not be abnormal for an akua to journey across an ocean, or physically appear, compared to the Abrahamic god.

+In Martha Beckwith's telling Cook was perceived to be the god Lono.
 It was traditionally held that the god Lono had appeared as a human who then established games and the annual taxing.
 Before departing to "Kahiki", he promised to return "by sea on the canoes ʻAuwaʻalalua".
 An unidentified queen identified it as a "Spanish man of war", recalling the alleged arrival of a Spanish galleon.
 Mary Pukui interpreted this as "very large double canoe", from ʻAu[hau]-waʻa-l[o]a-lua.
 However, Pukui may have been referring to the Portuguese man o' war, which Hawaiians called ʻAuwaʻalalua.

+Noenoe Silva offers the alternate perspective that Cook may not have been perceived as an akua.
+Instead "Cook may also just have been nicknamed Lono because his ship reminded Kanaka of the mo'olelo, and because 'Cook' was impossible to pronounce."